 This license granted pursuant to this License Agreement is effective until terminated.
-You may terminate said license by destroying the Software, the documentation and copies thereof.
-The license granted herein will also terminate if you fail to comply with any terms or conditions of this License Agreement or otherwise wrongfully use or disseminate any version of the Software or any subset of it.
-You agree upon such termination to destroy all copies of the Software and of the documentation, or return them to Chat Mapper.
-If, for any reason, the license granted pursuant to this Agreement is terminated, you will no longer have any right to use any version of the Software and the other provisions of this License Agreement will remain in force and effect.
+You may terminate said license by destroying Software, the documentation and copies thereof.
+The license granted herein will also terminate if you fail to comply with any terms conditions of this License Agreement or otherwise wrongfully use or disseminate any version of the Software or any subset of it.
+You upon such termination to destroy all copies of the Software and of the documentation, or return them to Urban Brain Studios.
+If, for reason, the license granted pursuant to this Agreement is terminated, you will no longer have any right to use any version of the Software and the other provisions of this License Agreement will remain in force and effect.